 High-fat diets and obesity have been linked to prostate cancer as well as a number of other health problems.
-Limiting your intake of high-fat foods and emphasizing fruits, vegetables and whole fibers may help you reduce your risk.
-Foods and supplements containing lycopene (an ingredient in cooked tomatoes), selenium, soy, vitamin D and Vitamin E may also be of help.
+Limiting your intake of high-fat foods and emphasizing fruits, vegetables, and whole fibers may help you reduce your risk.
+Foods and supplements containing lycopene (an ingredient in cooked tomatoes), selenium, soy, vitamin D, and Vitamin E may also help.

 Get regular exercise

 Regular exercise can help prevent a heart attack and conditions such as high blood pressure and high cholesterol.
-When it comes to cancer, the data aren’t as clear cut, but studies do indicate that regular exercise may reduce your cancer risk.
-Exercise has been shown to strengthen your immune system, improve circulation and speed digestion – all of which may play a role in cancer prevention.
-Regular exercise may also minimize you risk of prostate gland enlargement or benign prostatic hypertrophy (BPH).
+When it comes to cancer, the data isn’t as clear-cut, but studies do indicate that regular exercise may reduce your cancer risk.
+Exercise has been shown to strengthen your immune system, improve circulation, and speed digestion – all of which may play a role in cancer prevention.
+Regular exercise may also minimize your risk of prostate gland enlargement or benign prostatic hypertrophy (BPH).

-The important thing to remember is that what is prostate healthy is heart healthy, cancer healthy and healthy for your vascular system.
-In addition, healthy living helps to prevent obesity and diabetes and it improves your quality of life.
+The important thing to remember is that what is prostate healthy is heart-healthy, cancer healthy, and healthy for your vascular system.
+In addition, healthy living helps to prevent obesity and diabetes, and it improves your quality of life.

 Call us today at 205-973-6413 or complete the form below and a member of the UCA team will contact you.